 The "PDCCH order" in DCI format N1 indicates to the UE,

-- allocated subcarrier for NPRACH, where is the subcarrier indication field in the corresponding DCI, is reserved .
+- allocated subcarrier for NPRACH, where is the subcarrier indication field in the corresponding DCI, is reserved for preamble format 0/1, is reserved for preamble format 2 if SystemInformationBlockType23-NB is configured and the UE indicates the nprach-Format2 capability and Preamble format indicator is set to 1.

 - a repetition number () for NPRACH determined by the repetition number field () in the corresponding DCI according to Table 16.3.2-1 where R1, R2 (if any) and R3 (if any) are given by the higher layer parameter numRepetitionsPerPreambleAttempt for each NPRACH resource, respectively.
 R1 < R2 <R3.